Charge gap and charge redistribution among copper and oxygen orbitals in the normal state of the Emery model: Zero doping

 Fig.~\ref{fig:zsa} shows the calculated Zaanen-Sawatzky-Allen diagram at $T=1/20$ with CDMFT.
 On the $y$-axis, there is the onsite interaction strength $U_d$ on the Cu orbital.
 On the $x$-axis, there is the bare charge-transfer energy $\Delta \equiv \epsilon_d +U_d - \tilde{\epsilon}_p$ in the atomic limit.
 To map out the Zaanen-Sawatzky-Allen diagram, we perform scans along the diagonal lines (gray dotted lines), which correspond to different values of the bare Cu-O energy distance $\tilde{\epsilon}_p - \epsilon_d$, ranging from $-6$ to $8$ at a step of $2$.
 Ref.~\cite{Lorenzo3band} studied $\tilde{\epsilon}_p -\epsilon_d = 7$, and Ref.~\cite{GiovanniPRB2025} explored $\tilde{\epsilon}_p -\epsilon_d = 6$ with the same model and method used here.
 The normal state of the Emery model shows two main phases, one metallic phase (filled blue squares) and one correlated insulating phase (open blue circles).
 We identify these phases by calculating the total occupancy $n_{\rm tot}$ versus the chemical potential $\mu$.
 In a correlated insulator, for fixed $\tilde{\epsilon}_p - \epsilon_d$ and $T$, $n_{\rm tot}$ vs $\mu$ shows a plateau at $n_{\rm tot} = 5$.
 Therefore, if $dn_{\rm tot}/d\mu$ is smaller than an arbitrary small value (here $0.005$, as in Ref.~\cite{GiovanniPRB2025}), we characterise the system as a correlated insulator.
 Otherwise, we identify the system as metallic.

 In the Zaanen-Sawatzky-Allen diagram $U_d-\Delta$, the boundary between the metal and correlated insulator (solid red line with up triangles) decreases monotonically with increasing $\Delta$.
 In Ref.~\cite{Lorenzo3band} it was shown for $\tilde{\epsilon}_p -\epsilon_d = 7$ that this boundary at low temperatures is first order in character.
+Note also that the location of this boundary depends on the short-range correlations included in our method.
+Neglecting such correlations would increase the critical value of $U_d$ for opening a correlated insulator, as shown for example in the context of the single-band Hubbard model~\cite{phk} and of the $d$-$p$ model~\cite{go}.
 Physically, we can have a correlated insulator for large values of $U_d$ and moderate values of $\Delta$, or for small values of $U_d$ and large values of $\Delta$.
 This corresponds to two different types of correlated insulators~\cite{zsa}: charge-transfer insulator (CTI) for $U_d \gtrsim \Delta$ and Mott Hubbard insulator (MHI), for $U_d \lesssim \Delta$.
 There is a crossover between these two regimes, which is known as the intermediate regime, for $U_d \approx \Delta$.

 To further characterise the charge-transfer and Mott-Hubbard insulators, Fig.~\ref{fig:DOS-ins} shows the projected local density of states on copper $3d$ (red) and oxygen $2p$ (blue) orbitals, as well as the total density of states (purple).
 Data are shown for a charge-transfer insulator and a Mott-Hubbard insulator, corresponding to the values of $U_d$ and $\Delta$ marked by the green hexagons in the Zaanen-Sawatzky-Allen diagram of Fig.~\ref{fig:zsa}.
-We perform the analytical continuation from Matsubara to real frequencies using the method of Ref.~\cite{BergeronMaxEnt:2015}.
+We perform the analytical continuation from Matsubara to real frequencies using the method of Ref.~\cite{DominicMEM}.
 In the charge-transfer insulator (Fig.~\ref{fig:DOS-ins}(a)), there is an insulating gap between the charge-transfer band and the upper Hubbard band.
 In contrast, in the Mott-Hubbard insulator (Fig.~\ref{fig:DOS-ins}(b)) there is an insulating gap between the lower and upper Hubbard band.
 They both have a mixed $d$-$p$ character, which is more pronounced in the charge-transfer regime than the Mott-Hubbard regime.
 The next subsection quantifies the degree of the mixed $d$-$p$ character of these states.